MrClem11/MrClem11/README.md

 <b>

 </b>

-- <b>Project: Digital Forensics Investigation
+- <b>Project: Digital Forensics Investigation</b>

-Overview: Conducted a digital forensics investigation using Autopsy in Kali Linux, focusing on analyzing iPhone image files related to a fictional criminal case.
+<b>Overview: Conducted a digital forensics investigation using Autopsy in Kali Linux, focusing on analyzing iPhone image files related to a fictional criminal case.
 Tasks:
 Examined SMS messages and exported attachments to identify potential evidence.
 Analyzed media files, including .HEIC and .MOV formats, to extract and interpret data such as geographic locations and video content.